Parable #30. Lost Sheep (as sinners):

 Manasseh means “Forget.”

-The meaning in its first form of the Firstborn is that the Messiah (who knew no sin) was sent to become sin so that our sin (our reproach) might be taken away (subtracted).
-The meaning, thereafter, in its second form of the Firstborn is that after our sins are taken away we are free to become “Doubly Fruitful.”
+The meaning of the narrative (and meta-narrative) of the (first) firstborn son Manasseh is that the Messiah (who knew no sin) was sent to become sin so that our sin (our reproach) might be taken away (subtracted); therefore, he came that ours sins might be forgiven and forgotten.

 Ephraim means “Doubly Fruitful.”

-Therefore, the (hidden) wordplay message is as follows: “He [Adonai] made Him who knew no sin to be sin on our behalf [subtract, take away our sin and assign it to Messiah], so that we might become the righteousness of Adonai in Him” [add, credit His (Messiah’s) righteousness to us].”
+Therefore, the (hidden) wordplay message is as follows: “He [Adonai] made His Messiah (M’shicho) who knew no sin to be sin on our behalf [subtract, take away our sin], so that we might become the righteousness of Adonai our Father in him” [i.e. add, credit his (Messiah’s) righteousness to us].”

-This means: the sacrifice of our Messiah subtracted our sin by His becoming sin on our behalf.
-This then allowed His righteousness to be added to us so that we might become the righteousness of of our Father in heaven (Doubly Fruitful) in Him (Ha-Mashiach).
+This means: the sacrifice of our Messiah subtracted our sin by his becoming sin on our behalf.
+This then forensically allowed his righteousness to be added to us so that we might become the righteousness of our Father in heaven (Doubly Fruitful) in him (Ha-Mashiach).

 This means the womb of heaven is no longer barren.
-The reproach of no children in heaven has been subtracted (taken away).
+The reproach of no children in heaven – due to our sin- has been subtracted (taken away).

 Point #2.
 In an act of prophetic role-play this plot of land of father Jacob-Israel, the City of Shalem (modern Nablus) was purchased by him for one hundred pieces of silver called a “kesitah.”
 The kesitah is an ancient form of silver coinage that was stamped— sealed with the likeness of a Lamb.
 It represented the value of a flock of a hundred sheep.